mgajda/less-arbitrary/towards-better-union.md

 class Semigroup ty => Monoid ty where mempty :: ty
 ```

-In other words, we can say that `mempty` (or `bottom`) of the corresponds to situation wher **no information was accepted** about a possible
+In other words, we can say that `mempty` (or `bottom`) element corresponds to situation where **no information was accepted** about a possible
-value (no term seen, not even a null).
-It is neutral element of `Typelike`.
+value (no term was seen, not even a null).
+It is a neutral element of `Typelike`.
-For example, an empty array `[]`
-can be referred to as an array type with `mempty` as an element type.
+For example, an empty array `[]` can be referred to as an array type with `mempty` as an element type.
 This represents the view that `<>` always **gathers more information** about the type,
 as opposed to the traditional unification that always **narrows down** possible solutions.
-We describe the laws as QuickCheck [@quickcheck] properties so that
+We describe the laws described below as QuickCheck [@quickcheck] properties so that
-unit testing can be implemented to detect obvious violations.
+unit testing can be implemented to detect apparent violations.

 ### Beyond set

 In the domain of permissive union types, a `beyond` set represents
-the case of **everything permitted** or a fully dynamic value, when we gather
-the information that permits every possible value inside a type.
+the case of **everything permitted** or a fully dynamic value when we gather the information that permits every possible value inside a type.
 At the first
 reading, it may be deemed that a `beyond` set should comprise of
-only one single element -- the `top` one (arriving at complete bounded semilattice), but this is to narrow for our purpose
+only one single element -- the `top` one (arriving at complete bounded semilattice), but this is too narrow for our purpose
 of _monotonically gathering information_

 However, since we defined **generalization** operator `<>` as
-**information fusion** (corresponding to unification in categorically dual case of a strict type systems.), we may encounter difficulties in assuring that no
-information has been lost during the generalization^[Examples will be provided later.].
+**information fusion** (corresponding to unification in categorically dual case of strict type systems.), we may encounter difficulties in assuring that no information has been lost during the generalization^[Examples will be provided later.].
 Moreover, strict type systems usually specify more than one error value,
-as it should contain information about error messages and to keep track
+as it should contain information about error messages and keep track
 from where an error has been originated[^7].

 This observation lets us go well beyond typing statement of gradual type inference
-as discovery problem from partial information[@gradual-typing].
+as a discovery problem from incomplete information [@gradual-typing].
-Here we consider type inference as a **learning problem**,
+Here we consider type inference as a **learning problem**
-and allows finding the common ground between the dynamic and the static typing
+furthermore, find common ground between the dynamic and the static typing
 discipline.
 The languages relying on the static type discipline usually consider `beyond` as a set of
 error messages, as a value should correspond to a statically assigned and
 a **narrow** type.
-In this setting `mempty` would be fully polymorphic type $\forall{}a. a$.
+In this setting, `mempty` would be fully polymorphic type $\forall{}a. a$.

 Languages with dynamic type discipline will treat `beyond` as untyped,
-dynamic value, and `mempty` again is a fully unknown, polymorphic value (like a type of an element of an empty array)[^8].
+dynamic value and `mempty` again is an entirely unknown, polymorphic value (like a type of an element of an empty array)[^8].

 ```{.haskell #typelike }
 class (Monoid t, Eq t, Show t) => Typelike t where beyond :: t -> Bool
 ```

-In addition, the standard laws for a **commutative** `Monoid`, we state
+Besides, the standard laws for a **commutative** `Monoid`, we state
 the new law for the `beyond` set: The `beyond` set is always **closed to information
-addition** by `(<>a)` or `(a<>)` for any value of `a`.
+addition** by `(<>a)` or `(a<>)` for any value of `a`, or **submonoid**.
-In other words the `beyond` set is an attractor of `<>` on both sides [^10].
+In other words, the `beyond` set is an attractor of `<>` on both sides [^10].
-However we do not require _idempotence_ of `<>`, which is uniformly present
+However, we do not require _idempotence_ of `<>`, which is uniformly present
-in union type frameworks based on lattice[@subtyping-lattice]
-and set-based approaches^[Which use Heyting algebras, which have more assumptions that the lattice approaches.][@semantic-subtyping].
+in union type frameworks based on the lattice [@subtyping-lattice] and set-based approaches^[Which use Heyting algebras, which have more assumptions that the lattice approaches.][@semantic-subtyping].
 Concerning union types, the key property of the `beyond` set, is that it is closed to
 information acquisition: